July 24 -August 5, 2018

 After a couple of nights in this charming and colorful town, we take the ferry back to Buenos Aires to relax and see more of the city.
 Then we drive south to the most gorgeous traditional Estancia (ranch).
 During four tranquil days here, we’ll immerse ourselves in knitting, making the pattern created especially for BTSA knitters by Joji, using our own hand-dyed Malabrigo yarn.
 She has designed a pattern that uses the yardage in the weight of Malabrigo yarn that they will let us dye!

-There will be plenty of time to relax, knit, eat, walk or bike over the Estancia’s 250 acres, then drink some wine and relax some more!
+There will be plenty of time to relax, knit, eat and walk over the Estancia’s 250 acres, then drink some wine and relax some more!
 In addition to Joji’s workshop and Alejandra’s dye lesson, Cynthia will present an Update to Andean Knitting, Powerpoint showing examples of some of the new innovations and techniques done in nearby Bolivia and Peru.
 The estancia house has roaring fireplaces in the library and living room so it is very cozy for hanging out in the evenings.
 During the days, we can walk outdoors or knit or read a good book, between cold drinks!

 Food at the Estancia is plentiful and delicious; we will savor the famous Argentine BBQ meats and sausages called asado; vegetarians will have other options.
 At the Estancia, we will enjoy some of Argentina’s most classic dishes and typical desserts.
 And one day we will make our own lunch of empanadas!
 People from last year’s trip are still craving the rich homemade caramel topping called dulce de leche!
 Every day we will have tea and cookies in the afternoon, then dinner later, as is the custom.